 - " General Safety

 - " Safe Sleep

 - " Administration of Medication

-- " Management of Outings (where undertaken)

 - " Infection Control

 - " Risk Management

 - " Accident and Incident Prevention

-- " Fire Safety
+- " Fire Safety.

 " The registered provider and each person working in the service has a clear understanding of their own role and range of responsibilities in the service to ensure the health, safety and welfare of the children attending the service.